Azure/azure-quickstart-templates/application-workloads/sharepoint/sharepoint-adfs/README.md

 ### Input parameters

 - parameter `sharePointVersion` lets you choose which version of SharePoint to install:
-  - `Subscription-Latest` (default): Same as `Subscription-RTM`, then install the latest cumulative update available at the time of publishing: 23H1 / March 2023 ([KB 5002355](https://support.microsoft.com/help/5002355)) for current template version.
+  - `Subscription-Latest` (default): Same as `Subscription-RTM`, then install the latest cumulative update available at the time of publishing: April 2023 ([KB5002375](https://support.microsoft.com/help/5002375)) for current template version.
-  - `Subscription-23H1`: Same as `Subscription-RTM`, then install the [Feature Update 23H1](https://learn.microsoft.com/en-us/sharepoint/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-23h1-release) (March 2023 CU / [KB 5002355](https://support.microsoft.com/help/5002355)).
+  - `Subscription-23H1`: Same as `Subscription-RTM`, then install the [Feature Update 23H1](https://learn.microsoft.com/en-us/sharepoint/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-23h1-release) (March 2023 CU / [KB5002355](https://support.microsoft.com/help/5002355)).
-  - `Subscription-22H2`: Same as `Subscription-RTM`, then install the [Feature Update 22H2](https://learn.microsoft.com/en-us/sharepoint/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release) (September 2022 CU / [KB 5002270](https://support.microsoft.com/help/5002270) and [KB 5002271](https://support.microsoft.com/help/5002271)).
+  - `Subscription-22H2`: Same as `Subscription-RTM`, then install the [Feature Update 22H2](https://learn.microsoft.com/en-us/sharepoint/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release) (September 2022 CU / [KB5002270](https://support.microsoft.com/help/5002270) and [KB5002271](https://support.microsoft.com/help/5002271)).
   - `Subscription-RTM`: Uses a fresh Windows Server 2022 image, on which SharePoint Subscription RTM is downloaded and installed.
   - `2019`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2019 bits already installed.
   - `2016`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2016 bits already installed.